 If you were to ask almost anyone what causes heart disease, their answer would most likely be high cholesterol.
 Most people think that cholesterol is bad for them.
 We have conventional medicine and the pharmaceutical companies to thank for perpetuating this myth that cholesterol is the cause of coronary artery disease.
-We want to dispell the cholesterol-heart disease myth.
+Today, we want to dispel the cholesterol-heart disease myth.

 There is no direct evidence that elevated cholesterol causes heart disease.
 In fact, over half the people that die from heart attacks have normal cholesterol.
 Just because cholesterol is elevated in some people with coronary artery disease doesn’t mean that it is the cause.
-If you always see a police officer at the scene of an accident, that doesn’t mean that he was the cause of the accident.
+For instance, if you always see a police officer at the scene of an accident, that doesn’t mean that he was the cause of the accident, does it?
+No.

 Why isn’t cholesterol the cause of coronary artery disease?